PerlFFI/FFI-CheckLib/README.md

     An example is libyaml on Red Hat based Linux distributions.
 On Debian these are handled with symlinks and no trickery is required.

+- alien

+    \[version 0.25\]

+    If no libraries can be found, try the given aliens instead.
+The Alien classes specified must provide the [Alien::Base](https://metacpan.org/pod/Alien::Base) interface for dynamic libraries, which is to say they should provide a method called `dynamic_libs` that returns a list of dynamic libraries.

 ## assert\_lib

     assert_lib(%args);